The Rhine Falls

 The map shows our suggested route, which starts and ends at the rail station 'Schloss Laufen am Rheinfall'.
 You can just as easily start from the rail station at the other side of the river: 'Neuhausen Rheinfall'.
 The route takes 45 minutes, but that doesn't include any stops to enjoy the view, take pictures, do activities along the way, or additional boat trips apart from the one crossing the Rhine included in the route.
 To fully enjoy the fall and activities, you need 2 to 6 hours.

-The route, assuming you'll start from 'Schloss Laufen am Rheinfall':
+The route, assuming you'll start from 'Schloss Laufen am Rheinfall', is as follows:

 You'll first walk from the rail station to the 1000 year old Schloss Laufen (Laufen Castle).
 There's a restaurant, playground and a 'Historama' here.
 The Historama is an exhibition about the castle and the Rhine Falls.
 One of the things one can learn here, is that there have been plans to 'remove' the falls (blasting away the rocks), because it was considered an obstacle to shipping traffic.
 We're glad those plans were never realized!
 Today, it is still not possible for ships to pass the Rhine Falls.